cztomsik/graffiti/docs/status.md

 ## Performance
 At this point, performance is not a priority nor a current goal.

-But when it gets closer to v2, it should be way faster than comparable electron app simply because we don't have to support various web features accumulated over the 30 ys history and because we also make some shortcuts where it makes sense (for desktop apps).
+But when it gets closer to v2, it should be way faster than comparable electron/web app simply because we don't have to support various web features accumulated over the 30 ys history and because we also make some shortcuts where it makes sense.